-Regulatory Approvals
+Regulatory Approvals Required

-Required

-The Merger is subject to prior approval by the Federal Reserve Board, which was granted on June 17, 1996.
+equired The Merger is subject to prior approval by the Federal Reserve Board.
+First Hawaiian filed an application for such approval with the Federal Reserve Board on April 19, 1996.
 See "The Merger--Regulatory Approvals Required".

-Certain Federal Income
+Certain Federal Income Tax Consequences

-Tax Consequences

 The Merger is intended to be a tax-free reorganization so that no gain or loss will be recognized by First Hawaiian or ANB, and no gain or loss will be recognized by ANB shareholders, except in respect of cash received by holders of ANB Common Stock in lieu of fractional shares of First Hawaiian Common Stock or pursuant to the exercise of dissenters' rights.
-First Hawaiian and ANB have received the opinions of Simpson Thacher & Bartlett and of Knight, Vale and Gregory, Inc., P.S., respectively, to the effect that, among other things, the Merger will constitute a reorganization within the meaning of Section 368 of the Internal Revenue Code of 1986, as amended (the "Code").
+First Hawaiian and ANB have received the opinions of Simpson Thacher & Bartlett and of Knight, Vale and Gregory, Inc., P.S., respectively, each dated the date hereof, to the effect that, among other things, the Merger will constitute a reorganization within the meaning of Section 368 of the Internal Revenue Code of 1986, as amended (the "Code").
 Consummation of the Merger is conditioned upon delivery of opinions of counsel, dated as of the Closing Date, to the same effect.
 See "The Merger--Certain Federal Income Tax Consequences".

-Anticipated Accounting Treatment
+Anticipated Accounting

+Treatment